t0yv0/haskell-earley/README.markdown

 Warning: This code is alpha quality, as I have not yet convinced myself that the implementation is correct, especially with handling epsilon rules.
-Nor did I do any complexity
+Nor did I do any complexity analysis yet, so it may be performing worse advertised (Earley is supposed to be cubic).

 [1]: http://webhome.cs.uvic.ca/~nigelh/Publications/PracticalEarleyParsing.pdf